wesaraw/grocery-app-and-list/README.md

 3. Choose **Load unpacked** and select the `extension/` directory from this repo.
 4. The Grocery App icon should appear in the toolbar once loaded.

+## ♻️ Seed default data on demand

+The **Load Seed Data** button on the extension's launcher merges the bundled defaults into storage.
+It compares by `name` and adds any missing items or user profiles, including related user-category-day schedules.

+To reload the defaults during development:

+1. Open the launcher page and click **Load Seed Data**.
+Existing records remain untouched; only missing entries are created.
+2. To start from a blank slate, call `resetAllStorage()` in the DevTools console, then click **Load Seed Data** again.

 ## 🚀 Roadmap
 - Phase 1: Analysis ✅
 - Phase 2: Core Rewrite ✅